FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 >**Local Reasoning** enables a reader to make sense of a function without looking at how it's implemented.

 This is a key principle in Software Design and is what enables a component to be abstracted over without knowing about its internals.
 A good analogy for this is language.
 In common language, we do not need to explain how a car works every time one needs to be mentioned.
-The word _car_ can actually be used to define/compose more sophisticated concepts (such as a _sport car_) and express ourselves in a more concise and meaningful way.
+The word _car_ can actually be used to define/compose more sophisticated concepts (such as a _sports car_) and express ourselves in a more concise and meaningful way.

 Back to Software Design, it is common to see codebases having reached a level of complexity preventing their maintainers to do any change without risking major breakdowns.
 The problem is that beyond a certain point, it is impossible to picture how a program behaves at runtime and be 100% confident about its output without relying on proper abstractions.
 In other words, **if we cannot reason about a word/function's definition, there is no way we can abstract over it to express a higher level concept**.